tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 Simon McIntosh-Smith, a member of the OpenMP Architecture Review Board and collaborator on our OpenMP tutorials would be a good reviewer.
 He knows about and fully supports our project.

+Johannes Doerfert from Argonne National Laboratory works on compiler and runtime implementations of OpenMP in LLVM targeting GPUs, and so would be a great reviewer for our book.

 \clearpage
 # CV Tom Deakin